breck7/scrollsdk/faq.md

 ## Overview

+#### What is Tree Notation?

+Tree Notation is a basic building block that you can build higher level Tree Languages on top of.
+For programmers, this might give you an idea of the structure behind Tree notation:

+    YI = "\n" // New lines separate nodes
+    XI = " " // Increasing indent to denote parent/child relationship
+    interface TreeNode {
+     children: TreeNode[]
+     line: string
+    }

+Code or information represented in a Tree Language therefore always has a similar appearance - it is indented to show structure, rather than (necessarily) using the symbols you might see in traditional programming languages such as C++ and Java - and languages intended for data storage and communication, such as XML and JSON.

+This simple, yet powerful, base structure may looks a little like Python, Visual Basic, YAML - or 'Domain Specific Languages' written 'on top' of existing programming languages.
+This isn’t by accident: such languages were designed to look similar to natural language, using words over symbols and indentation to denote structure.

+Here’s an example of a minimal HTML document represented in a Tree Language:

+    html
+     body
+      div おはようございます

+One important feature of Tree Notation is that due to its simplicity and consistency, Tree Languages are easy to write - and code or information represented in a Tree Language is easy to syntax check (and highlight) - and autocomplete.

+(Thank you to @vakradrz for this answer)

 #### There are already over 10,000 programming languages and over 1,000 syntax systems like JSON, XML and BNF, why create another one?

 There is only 1 binary.
 Tree Notation is more like binary than it is like a programming language.
 Tree Notation is a basic building block that you can build higher level languages on top of.
 Tree Notation is an error-free base notation like binary.